telerik/fiddler-everywhere-docs/predefined-rules/filters/hide-traffic-from-specific-processes.md

 ---
-title: Hiding Traffic from Specific Processes
+title: Hide Traffic from Specific Processes
 description: "Show only traffic for specific processes and applications while using Fiddler's rules."
 slug: adv_hide_specific_processes
 position: 35